flattool/typescript-app-template/README.md

 ## ESLint

-The template will create an NPM project in the new app's project directory, and then run `npm install` for the project.
+The template will create an NPM project in the new app's project directory, and then optionally runs `npm install` for the project.
 This, of course, requires that `npm` is installed on your system.
 If you do not wish to use ESLint, then you do not need `npm` at all.

 ## Configuration